agraef/raptor/README.md

 arpeggiator program with 3 parts (i.e., 3 Raptor instances running in parallel, each with their own set of parameters).
-A few sample presets are included in the presets folder, and you can use the raptor-preset subpatch (in the lower right corner of the main patch) to switch between these.
+A few sample presets are included in the presets folder, and you can use the raptor-preset subpatch (in the lower left corner of the main patch) to switch between these.
 This subpatch also has some controls to change meter and tempo.

 The patch accepts MIDI note input, as well as controller and system realtime